Thailand Food Guide

 Mango Sticky Rice (ข้าวเหนียวมะม่วง)

-Ripe mango served with sweet sticky rice drizzled with coconut milk.
-A classic Thai dessert, especially popular during the mango season.
+Ripe mango with sweet sticky rice and a drizzle of coconut milk.
+A Thai classic that's at its best during mango season.

 Kluay Buat Chee (กล้วยบวชชี)

-Bananas simmered in sweet coconut milk, often flavored with pandan leaves and a pinch of salt.
-A simple yet satisfying dessert.
+Bananas simmered in sweet coconut milk with pandan leaves and a pinch of salt.
+Simple, and all the better for it.

 Khanom Krok (ขนมครก)

-Small, round coconut-rice pancakes cooked in a special pan.
-The crispy edges and soft, creamy center create a delightful textural contrast.
+Small round coconut-rice pancakes cooked in a dimpled pan, with crispy edges and a soft, creamy center.

 Khanom Chan (ขนมชั้น)